PauHPMCBR/LolDamageCalculator/README.md

 ### Varus
 - Passive not implemented, since he needs to kill a unit to proc it
-- Q charge time is always 1.25 seconds (minimum time to reach max damage increase)
+- Q charge time can either be 0 (input 0 as "Charge Q") or 1.25s (max time, input 1 as "Charge Q").
 - To use W, first W must be cast, and then Q, like in game

 ### Vayne